Lemon Chess Pie. Pucker up, Buttercup.

 Some think it was originally called “Chest Pie,” after the pie chest where it would have been stored.
 Others believe that when the woman who created the recipe was asked what it was, she said, “It’s jess’ pie,” which later morphed into “chess.”

 As many times as I’ve asked Mommaw about a recipe and she’s replied, “They’re just meatballs,” “They’re just bourbon balls” or “It’s just coconut cake,” I tend to believe the second story.
-If Mommaw had composed the “Hallelujah Chorus,” she’d say, “Oh, it’s just a song.
-Something to whistle, I reckon.”
+If Mommaw had composed the “Hallelujah Chorus,” she’d say, “It’s just something to whistle.”

 Chess pie comes from simple ingredients that a Southern farm wife of the 30s and 40s would have had at her fingertips: eggs, sugar, cornmeal, flour, salt, butter and buttermilk.
 Things that wouldn’t have been thought of as anything special.
 But put them together, and you get a pie that inspires devotion, because it just doesn’t taste like anything else.